 be integrated with Board and Workforce Solutions Office functions to carry out the activities of the program.

-LF: Coenrollment of Participants: AEL grantees may meet the IET coenrollment requirement for Integrated EL Civics by :

-using WIOA §243 Integrated EL Civics funds to provide IET services; or
+LF: Coenrollment of Participants—AEL grantees may meet the IET coenrollment requirement for Integrated EL Civics by using AEL funds to provide IET services or coenrolling participants in IET services not funded with AEFLA funds .

-coenrolling participants in IET services with non-AEL funds.
-For example, coenrollment of participants in other WIOA programs, community and technical college systems, or certain grants or state or federal financial aid.

-NLF: AEL grantees must use the following three unique activity code conventions in the Texas Educating Adults Management System (TEAMS) to describe program variations and funding sources:
+NLF: AEL grantees must use the following two unique activity code conventions in the Texas Educating Adults Management System (TEAMS) to describe program variations in service delivery:

-IET (EL Civics), when EL Civics is delivered with WIOA §243 funds in combination with IET;
+IET (EL Civics), when EL Civics is delivered in combination with IET

-EL Civics (EL Civics), when EL Civics is delivered with WIOA §243 funds not in combination with IET; and
+EL Civics (EL Civics), when EL Civics is delivered not in combination with IET

-El Civics (AEFLA), when EL Civics is delivered with WIOA §231 funds not in combination with IET.

-NLF: Integration with Boards and Workforce Solutions Offices: When implementing an Integrated EL Civics program, AEL grantees must integrate with the function Boards and Workforce Solutions Offices when identifying in-demand industries and occupations and carrying out employment placement in such industries and occupations.
+NLF: Integration with Boards and Workforce Solutions Offices: When implementing an Integrated EL Civics program, AEL grantees must coordinate with Boards and Workforce Solutions Offices when identifying in-demand industries and occupations and carrying out employment placement in such industries and occupations.
 Examples of integration include:

 identifying existing and emerging in-demand industry sectors or target occupations for IET training in the local workforce development area (workforce area);